Mark de Clive-Lowe: Music career

 The 2014 album Church features guests including Miguel Atwood-Ferguson, Nia Andrews, Robin Eubanks et al. showcases the club night party "Church" de Clive-Lowe founded with Nia Andrews in Santa Monica, CA in 2010.
 A mixture of jazz club, dance club and live remix experiment, the event has been resident in Los Angeles, New York and done pop ups in Chicago and Philadelphia.
 The album was remixed by international DJ/producers for the 2015 Church Remixed release.
 In 2016, de Clive-Lowe released his tribute to Blue Note Records with #Bluenoteremixed Vol.1.
-Recorded live in one take, the mixtape style release sees de Clive-Lowe remixing samples from the Blue Note Records catalog on the fly, joined by guests including Illa J, Bambu, John Robinson, Pino Palladino, Nia Andrews and Nomad Pendergrast.
+Recorded live in one take, the mixtape style release sees de Clive-Lowe remixing samples from the Blue Note Records catalogue on the fly, joined by guests including Illa J, Bambu, John Robinson, Pino Palladino, Nia Andrews and Nomad Pendergrast.

-2017's release Live at the Blue Whale was recorded at downtown LA's Blue Whale jazz club with de Clive-Lowe on piano, keyboards and live electronics and drum programming along with saxophonist Josh Johnson, bassist Brandon Eugene Owens and Gene Coye on drums paying tribute to his own inspirational favorites: Yusef Lateef, Sun Ra and Ahmad Jamal.
+2017's release Live at the Blue Whale was recorded at downtown LA's Blue Whale jazz club with de Clive-Lowe on piano, keyboards and live electronics and drum programming along with saxophonist Josh Johnson, bassist Brandon Eugene Owens and Gene Coye on drums paying tribute to his own inspirational favourites: Yusef Lateef, Sun Ra and Ahmad Jamal.

 He is a recipient of the 2021 U.S.-Japan Creative Artists Fellowship.

 Mashibeats

-In 2010 De Clive-Lowe formed independent record label Mashibeats (pronounced 'mash-ee'), honouring a nickname given to him by Kaidi Tatham of Bugz in the Attic.
+In 2010, de Clive-Lowe formed independent record label Mashibeats (pronounced 'mash-ee'), honouring a nickname given to him by Kaidi Tatham of Bugz in the Attic.
 Much of his own music has been self-released on Mashibeats throughout his career.

 De Clive-Lowe is a proponent of community engagement models of creator funding.
 He has hosted events promoting the potential benefits of blockchain technology for artists in a Web3 economy.
-His album, Motherland, filmed while on an artist residency in Japan in summer 2019, was minted and sold as an NFT.
+His album Motherland, filmed while on an artist residency in Japan in summer 2019, was minted and sold as an NFT.

-In 2020 he began creating a community engagement model around Mashibeats funded through the use of "$MASHI" coin, a form of tradeable digital asset backed by the Rally token ($RLY), a sidechain to Ethereum.
+In 2020, he began creating a community engagement model around Mashibeats funded through the use of "$MASHI" coin, a form of tradeable digital asset backed by the Rally token ($RLY), a sidechain to Ethereum.
 The "$MASHI" coin can be used gain exclusive access to De Clive-Lowe's new music releases, community music events, or to purchase NFTs allowing participation in Mashibeats community competitions.